sz17320828912-tech/AgentBench_Memory/README.md

 ### 1. Download the Data from HuggingFace 🤗

 - HuggingFace dataset [link](https://huggingface.co/datasets/ai-hyz/MemoryAgentBench).
-It can be automatically downloaded.
+It can be automatically downloaded if you run the code directly.

 - Do not forget the `entity2id.json` for Movie Recommendation task.